sinss/GooglePlacesParser/README.md

  - LocationMananager

-[[LocationManager defaultManager] updateCurrentAddress];
+    －[[LocationManager defaultManager] updateCurrentAddress];

-after calling the method , then you can get address information directly
+．After calling the method , then you can get address information directly

 2. google places api